 Dietary patterns were analyzed to see if they included fish, legumes, nuts, whole grains, vegetables, fruits and healthy fats as the Mediterranean diet does.
 Those whose diets most resembled the Mediterranean pattern scored higher on the tests and had a thicker cortex in most regions of the brain.

 Mayo Researchers Caution Against Inferring Cause and Effect:

 Because this is an observational study rather than a randomized controlled trial, the authors don’t claim that there is a causal relationship.
 They do suggest, though, that elderly people (and maybe the rest of us) might do well to boost their intake of legumes, vegetables and fish and minimize the amount of simple sugars and refined carbohydrates they eat.

+Promising results from places as far from the Mediterranean as China or Minnesota suggest that following this dietary pattern could help maintain cognitive capacity.
 If you would like to learn more about how to follow a Mediterranean-style diet yourself, you may be interested in our book, The People’s Pharmacy Quick & Handy Home Remedies, which has a specific description and a number of recipes.
 To delay dementia and stay sharp as long as possible, you should also get regular exercise and avoid medications that can impair cognitive function.

 - 1. Should You Worry About the Latest COVID-19 Variant?

 - 2. The Love-Hate Relationship with Anti-Anxiety Benzos

 - 3. What Accounts for Blood Tests Showing Liver Failure?

 - 4. Should You Take NasalCrom for Your Seasonal Allergies?